Caramel Apple Cheesecake Bars

 Do you have to refrigerate cheesecake after baking?

-Just like a traditional cheesecake, these cheesecake bars contain dairy products, so they must be kept refrigerated.
-However, with the pan covered, they can safely stay at room temperature for 3-4 hours.
+Just like a traditional cheesecake, these apple crumble cheesecake bars contain dairy products, so they must be kept refrigerated.
+However, with the pan covered, they can safely stay at room temperature for 3-4 hours at a party.

 Cheesecake bars are so great, aren’t they?
 Check out these other cheesecake bar recipes you might love:

 - Pumpkin Cheesecake Bars with Salted Caramel Swirls – These cheesecake bars scream fall!
 Salted caramel swirls its way through easy and flavorful pumpkin cheesecake on top of a graham cracker crust.

 There’s nothing I love more than seeing you make my recipes!
 If you make these Caramel Apple Crumble Cheesecake Bars, don’t forget to leave a comment below and rate the recipe!

 And if you are on Instagram, tag @thegingeredwhisk and use the hashtag #gingeredwhisk on social media when you make my recipes so that I can share them and maybe even feature you.
 Follow along to get the latest updates:

 And don’t forget to subscribe to the email list to get all the extra tips, tricks and bonuses!